Caitlin Rowley : Associate Artist

 Artist website: http://caitlinrowley.com

-Rowley's work has been performed or exhibited in venues including Kings Place, the Barbican, Brisbane Powerhouse, Blackheath Halls, Morley Gallery, and the Proud Archivist Gallery Café, and at festivals in Australia, Norway and the UK.
-Performers have included Topology, Australian pianist Jeanell Carrigan, and noted British soprano Jane Manning, with recent commissions from the Angel Orchestra, singer Simon Oliver Marsh, pianist Alexandra Kremakova and the Closet Music Project.
+Rowley's work has been performed and exhibited internationally in venues including Kings Place, the Barbican, Brisbane Powerhouse, Southbank Centre, Flood House Chicago, the Royal Academy of Arts, Morley Gallery and 44AD Artspace, and at festivals in Australia, Norway and the UK.
+Performers have included Topology, pianist Jeanell Carrigan, Plus-Minus Ensemble and noted British soprano Jane Manning.
+Her music has been broadcast nationally in Australia and the UK.

 Rowley studied composition at the University of Sydney with Peter Sculthorpe and Eric Gross for her Bachelor of Music degree, and screen composition with Jan Preston at the Australian Film Television and Radio School.
-She studied for her Master's degree in Composition (MFA Creative Practice (Music)) at Trinity Laban Conservatoire of Music and Dance in London, where her teachers included Errollyn Wallen MBE, Paul Newland, Stephen Montague, Dominic Murcott and Sam Hayden.
-After graduating from Trinity Laban with Distinction in 2014, she attended classes in Sound Art and Field Recording at Morley College, London.
-She also holds a Graduate Diploma in Design with Distinction from University of Technology, Sydney, and has studied drawing at Central St Martin's college of art in London.
+She obtained her Master's degree in Composition (MFA Creative Practice (Music)) from Trinity Laban Conservatoire of Music and Dance in London, where her teachers and mentors included Errollyn Wallen MBE, Paul Newland, Stephen Montague, Dominic Murcott and Sam Hayden.
+After graduating from Trinity Laban with Distinction in 2014, she attended classes in Sound Art, Field Recording and Soundscape Composition at Morley College London.
+She also holds a Graduate Diploma in Design (with Distinction) from University of Technology, Sydney.
+Since 2016 she has been engaged in part-time doctoral research in interdisciplinary composition at Bath Spa University under the supervision of composer James Saunders and artist Robert Luzar.

-Caitlin Rowley works freelance as a composer, performer, producer and website designer/developer.
-She is a resident composer with the South London cross-arts collective Bastard Assignments, for whom she regularly creates new experimental music and art pieces.
+Caitlin Rowley works freelance as a composer, performer, producer and teacher.
+She is a resident composer-performer with the acclaimed London collective Bastard Assignments.